Truncated Cone Volume (Conical Frustum)

 Where truncated cones matter:

-- Conical hopper bottoms.
-Silos and bins with bottom hoppers — the hopper is a truncated cone if it has a flat bottom outlet.
+• Conical hopper bottoms.
+Silos and bins, where the hopper is a truncated cone whenever it ends in a flat outlet rather than a point.

 Why the formula has all three of R², r², and R×r: